slatedocs/slate/source/index.html.md

 }
 ```

-Send us instructions to generate a recurring payment checkout invoice link [https://api-docs.oyindonesia.com/#api-create-recurring-invoice-coming-soon](https://api-docs.oyindonesia.com/#api-create-recurring-invoice-coming-soon).
+Send us instructions to generate a [recurring payment checkout invoice link](https://api-docs.oyindonesia.com/#api-create-recurring-invoice-coming-soon).

 > Below is an example of a request body to execute your request: tbd

-An endpoint to retrieve and/or re-send the latest callback status of a transaction is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#api-payment-status](https://api-docs.oyindonesia.com/#api-payment-status).
+An endpoint to retrieve and/or re-send the latest [callback status](https://api-docs.oyindonesia.com/#api-payment-status) of a transaction is also available and can be accessed at anytime.

 > Below is an example of a request body to execute your request: